Even though we’re already simple enough and you’re surely smart enough, here’s a real basic guide of Quire:

 You can switch from one project to another in the sidebar, after you click on on the upper-left of your screen.

-In the sidebar, you will not only see all of your projects in the tab Projects, but also all of your tasks, tasks that have been assigned to you, in the tab My Tasks.
+In the sidebar, you will not only see all of your projects under Projects, but also all of your tasks, tasks that have been assigned to you, in My Tasks.

-To create a project, click on “+ Add Project” in the tab Projects in the sidebar.
+To create a project, click on “+” at the top of the sidebar.

 That’s it for our very basic Quire 101 guide.
 For more advanced features, you can check out other posts in the category Features.